-Some say the eyes are the window to the soul, but if you really want to know what someone’s about, check their smile.
+Some say the eyes are the window to the soul.
+But if you really want to know what someone’s about, check their smile.
 A welcoming show of pearly whites makes a great first impression, while a tight-lipped smile or whiff of bad breath does the opposite.

 Read on for tips on how to make sure you’re giving your teeth the care they deserve.

-Anyone who’s ever watched “Friends” knows that it’s possible to overdo it when it comes to dental care.
 If you brush more than twice a day, for longer than four minutes total, you could wear down the enamel layer that protects your teeth.

 It’s also possible to brush too hard.
 Brush your teeth like you’re polishing an eggshell.
 If your toothbrush looks like someone sat on it, you’re applying too much pressure.

 Enamel is strong enough to protect teeth from everything that goes on inside your mouth, from eating and drinking to beginning the digestive process.
 Children and teens have softer enamel than adults, leaving their teeth more prone to cavities and erosion from food and drink.

 Want to avoid minimal scraping at your next checkup?
 Flossing loosens the particles that brushing misses.
 It also removes plaque, and in so doing prevents the buildup of tartar.
 While it’s easy to brush plaque away, you need a dentist to remove tartar.

 You finally have an answer to the age-old question: “Which comes first, flossing or brushing?”
 It doesn’t matter, according to the ADA, as long as you do it every day.